 Tom was the Religion Editor for the Toronto Star for 12 years.
 That led to his weekly opinion column on ethics and spirituality, which ran for over 30 years.
-He currently writes a regular column for the Sun Media chain of 26 newspapers in Ontario.
+More recently he wrote a regular column for the Sun Media chain of 26 newspapers in Ontario.

 "...one of a kind...
 Harpur consistently surprises, provokes, and enlightens his reader ...one of Canada's pre-eminent religious voices and a sound spiritual guide for modern times." - McLelland & Stewart, publishers.